kdsohn/Repetier-Firmware/README.md

 ## Configurable temperature settings within menu and EEPROM
 PID-Autotune, other controlparameters and the sensortype is adjustable within the menu.
-Menü -> Configuration -> Temperatures -> Extruder0/Extruder1/Heizbett
+Menü -> Configuration -> Temperatures -> Extruder0/Extruder1/Heizbett -> Sensortype: {1=Pico/Reprap, 3=EPCOS G550, 8=104-GT2, 14=3950-100k}
+In case you need other sensor types see RF1000.h / RF2000.h and edit it within EEPROM.

 ## Dualhead Tip-Down Support (beta)
 * M3919 [S]mikrometer - Testfunction for Dip-Down-Hotend @ T1: T1 can now be springloaded and the bed will be adjusted "down" whenever T1 is selected.
 This is alike Ultimaker 3 does it with the right hotend.